zoe-stuart/harry-potter-platformer/README.md

 Help Harry! is a fun platformer game that runs using [Python](https://www.python.org/).
 In the game, the player's goal is to collect 7 horcruxes, one from each level, in order to help Harry Potter defeat Lord Voldemort.

+### How do I Get the Game?

+Help Harry!
+Is free to download, you just need to make sure you have the required software to run the game.

+You'll need Python 2 **?????**, which you can download [here](https://www.python.org/downloads/windows/) for Windows (you'll have to scroll down a bit).
+The game also requires pygame, which can be downloaded on [pygame's website](https://www.pygame.org/).

+[This](https://github.com/zoe-stuart/harry-potter-platformer/archive/master.zip) is a direct link to download a zip archive of the code, or you can visit my GitHub repository [here](https://github.com/zoe-stuart/harry-potter-platformer).

+The only other equipment required is a Xbox 360 controller, which can be easily purchased on [Amazon](https://www.amazon.com/Microsoft-Wired-Controller-Windows-Console/dp/B004QRKWLA), at the [Xbox website](http://www.xbox.com/en-US/xbox-one/accessories/controllers/controller-cable-windows), or a multitude of other places.

+Now you can start playing!

 ### How do I Play?

 Gameplay is simple.
-The only equipment required is a Xbox 360 controller, which can be easily purchased on [Amazon](https://www.amazon.com/Microsoft-Wired-Controller-Windows-Console/dp/B004QRKWLA), at the [Xbox website](http://www.xbox.com/en-US/xbox-one/accessories/controllers/controller-cable-windows), or a multitude of other places.
-Once you have your controller, use the start button to start the game and move on to the lext level, the left joystick to move and the A button to jump.
+Once you have plugged in your controller and run the game, use the start button to start the playing and move on to the lext level, the left joystick to move and the A button to jump.
 ![conrols_diagram](assets/xbox_controller.png)
 ```markdown
 Syntax highlighted code block